-- 1 Day Secure Coding Course (High-level) for all developers; - Build a technical guidance whitepaper for application security on technologies used within the organization; - Create a risk process and perform high-level business risk assessments for the application platforms and review business risk; - Prepare initial technical guidelines and standards for developers; - Perform short implementation reviews on application platforms that present significant risk to the organization; - Develop test and use cases for projects and evaluate the cases against the applications; - Appointed a role to application security initiatives; - Generated a draft strategic roadmap for the next phase of the assurance program..
+roll-out.
+The following initiatives were adopted; - 1 Day Secure Coding Course (High-level) for all developers; - Build a technical guidance whitepaper for application security on technologies used within the organization; - review business risk; - Prepare initial technical guidelines and standards for developers; - organization; - Develop test and use cases for projects and evaluate the cases against the applications; - Appointed a role to application security initiatives; - Generated a draft strategic roadmap for the next phase of the assurance program.. modeling and strategic roadmap for the organization.